 Nine neotropical trans-Gulf migrants were analyzed to determine their frequency of occurrence in March, comparing the five year period 1975-1979 to the current period 1989-1993.
-In Table 1, numbers represent total aggregate days for the whole five year period when the birds were considered relatively abundant.
+In Table 1, numbers represent the average number of days they occurred in March for the five year periods represented.
+Numbers in parentheses represent total aggregate days for the whole five year period when the birds were considered relatively abundant.